 For his part, Berman attended the meeting with the perfect plot complication already formulated: time travel.
-He explained, “All of the Star Trek films and episodes I have been most impressed with — Star Trek IV: The Voyage Home, “Yesterday’s Enterprise,” “City on the Edge of Forever,” and I could name half a dozen more — have all been stories that deal with time travel.”
+All the best Star Trek movies and episodes — The Voyage Home, “Yesterday’s Enterprise,” “City on the Edge of Forever” — had time travel in them.

-In a way, Star Trek: Generations dealt with time travel.
+In a way, Star Trek Generations dealt with time travel.
 Nick Meyer’s wonderful movie Time After Time dealt with time travel.
 The paradoxes that occur in writing as well as the reality of what the characters are doing and what the consequences are, have always been fascinating to me.

 But it wasn’t enough to make an action film.

-Another essential component of a Star Trek story laid out by Gene Roddenberry was that the Enterprise must be considered a character, too.
+Another essential component of a Star Trek story laid out by Gene Roddenberry was that the Enterprise must be considered a character too.
 What better way to put a sleek new starship in danger than to have it infiltrated by the Borg and face complete assimilation?

 The various parts of the story fell into place effortlessly.
 Berman, Moore and Braga had only to answer a few key questions to create the spine of their story: To what time would the Borg return?
 How could Picard stop them this time?
 What could the movie show that Star Trek fans had always enjoyed seeing in a feature film?
 And what could the movie show that Star Trek fans had never seen before?

 Now the time was right for so much that was new about Star Trek.
-It was time for the franchise to embrace what so many hit science-fiction films had successfully used to insure box office success.
+It was time for the franchise to embrace what so many hit science-fiction films had successfully used to ensure box office success.
 It was time for a Star Trek visual effects extravaganza.